convertigo/c8oprj-product-tour/project.md

  * **class** attribute must contain the .classXXXXXXX of a Convertigo DisplayObject
  * **url** attribute is the Page url where this Item must be activated

-The ProductTour Engine will ensure that Items not intended for a given page will not be displayed on other pages.
+The ProductTour Engine will ensure that Items intended for a given page will not be displayed on other pages.

 Also the ProductTour will allow user interaction and handle page change.
 Each time a page changes, the Tour will select the items that can be displayed on this page.